more likely to export

 Registration open on a rolling basis.
 If you are an entrepreneur, researcher or student, register now to learn about your IP rights, why they matter, and how IP strategies can be applied in business.

-Why IP matters
+Why IP Matters

-Businesses with a higher awareness of IP and those that hold formal IP are much more likely to experience higher growth, expand their markets, and receive various types of financing.
 As intellectual property becomes an increasingly important driver in economic prosperity, the need to bridge the IP awareness gap for innovators and entrepreneurs has never been more relevant.

-Did you know?
 Small- or medium-sized businesses that hold formal registered IP are:

 more likely to be high growth